Course Title: Art - Grade 4 Department ArtGrade Level: 4Time Per Day/Week: 45 minutesLength of Course: Year

 Standardized Assessments: None

-4th-grade Chorus performs annual winter and spring concerts.Course Title: Orchestra Department: MusicGrade Level: 4Time Per Day/Week: 30 minutes small group/30 minutes full ensembleLength of Course: YearPrimary Resources: Resources developed by teachers and aligned to PA Academic Standards/National Music Standards, Essential Elements Book 1 Hal LeonardUnits of Study:Unti 1: Instrument Parts and Beginning Playing PositionsUnit 2: Left Hand SkillsUnit 3: Music ReadingUnit 4: Right Hand (Bow) SkillsUnit 5: Music Understand and Ensemble SkillsCurriculum-Based Assessments: N/AStandardized Assessments: N/ADescription of Course:Orchestra students in grade 4 receive one 30-minute small group pull-out lesson per 5-day rotation and one 30-minute full ensemble rehearsal per 5-day rotation.
+4th-grade Chorus performs annual winter and spring concerts.Course Title: Orchestra Department: MusicGrade Level: 4Time Per Day/Week: 30 minutes small group/30 minutes full ensembleLength of Course: YearPrimary Resources: Resources developed by teachers and aligned to PA Academic Standards/National Music Standards, Essential Elements Book 1 Hal LeonardUnits of Study:Unti 1: Instrument Parts and Beginning Playing PositionsUnit 2: Left Hand SkillsUnit 3: Music ReadingUnit 4: Right Hand (Bow) SkillsUnit 5: Music Understand and Ensemble SkillsCurriculum-Based Assessments: N/AStandardized Assessments: N/ADescription of Course:Orchestra students in grade 4 receive one 30-minute small-group pull-out lesson per 5-day rotation and one 30-minute full ensemble rehearsal per 5-day rotation.
 Lessons are scheduled on a rotation basis and are taught by one of the string teachers.
-In small group lessons, students learn essential for playing a string instrument, such as posture, playing posture, parts of their instrument and different instruments of the orchestra.
-By the end of the first year of playing, students will be able to perform simple melodies on their instrument both by ear and by reading music.Grade Level: 4Time Per Day/Week: 45 minutes/ every other day Length of Course: Year
+In small group lessons, students learn essential for playing a string instrument, such as posture, playing posture, parts of their instrument, and different instruments of the orchestra.
+By the end of the first year of playing, students will be able to perform simple melodies on their instruments both by ear and by reading music.Grade Level: 4Time Per Day/Week: 45 minutes/ every other day Length of Course: Year

 Primary Resources: Amplify Science; Inspire Science, McGraw HillUnits of Study:Unit 1: Magnetism and ElectricityUnit 2: Land and WaterCurriculum-Based Assessments: Unit TestsStandardized Assessments: Fourth Grade Science PSSADescription of Course:Unit one focuses on the forces of electricity and magnetism.
 The students learn about conductors, insulators, magnetic poles, various circuits, and electrical hazards.
 By the end of the unit, the students will be able to build a series/parallel circuit and identify its components.
 Unit two focuses on the natural elements of land and water.
 The students will learn about the water cycle, deposition, erosion, forces of water on land and soil components.
 Through hands-on labs, the students will design a community that can withstand nature's natural events.
 Grade 4 science is Aligned to PA Academic and Core standards.